-Alumni Association
+South Georgia Tech Alumni Association

 The Alumni Association is an organization that provides former SGTC students the opportunity to give input into ways in which SGTC can effectively promote technical education to the surrounding communities.
-An application for Alumni membership may be obtained from the Resource Development Office.
+An application for Alumni membership may be obtained from the Vice President of Institutional Advancement Office.
 Address all inquiries to:

-Resource Development Office-Alumni Affairs South Georgia Technical College 900 South GA Tech Parkway Americus, Georgia 31709-8167 229.931.2248
+Institutional Advancement-Alumni Affairs South Georgia Technical College 900 South GA Tech Parkway Americus, Georgia 31709-8167 229.931.2248